DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 5. Test that the issue has been resolved by:

-	- Navigating to your command line prompt/terminal, which should still be opened to your local repository.
+	- Navigating to your command line interface, which should still be opened.

 	- Running ```bundle exec jekyll serve``` to start Jekyll.

-	- Navigating to the provided *Server Address* (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.
+	- Navigating to the provided ```Server Address``` (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.

 	- Closing the command line prompt once you are satisfied with the change(s).